ilTella/ilTella/README.md

 - 👋 Hi, I’m @ilTella
-- 🌱 I’m currently studying CS at Unimi
+- I studied at Università degli Studi di Milano and graduated in Computer Science in 2024
+- Here I will upload some academic and personal projects
-- 📫 How to reach me: ale.tellarini@gmail.com
+- 📫 How to reach me: alessandro.tellarini.business@gmail.com

 <!---
 ilTella/ilTella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.